February 10, 2026 (3mo ago)

 Typography matters.
 JetBrains Mono for all numbers and data.
 Makes everything scannable at a glance.
 Geist Sans for headers and body.
 High contrast — pure white on black.

 No glassmorphism.
 The early designs had translucent backgrounds, backdrop blur, the works.
-Looked cool in mockups.
-Performed terribly in the browser and made data harder to read.
-Replaced with subtle borders (border-white/[0.06]) on dark cards.
-Cleaner.
-Faster.
-More readable.
+They looked great in the mockups, but in the browser they performed terribly and made the data harder to read.
+I replaced all of it with subtle borders (border-white/[0.06]) on dark cards, which renders faster and keeps the numbers legible.

 On mobile, bento grid collapses to a single column.
 Tables become vertical card stacks.
 Every chart fills full width.